OrgCurrent/webApp/README.md

-Description
+my2cents
 ============

-‘my2cents’ is a platform that aims to make employee engagement a vital metric in business strategy by making feedback more accurate, precise, and real-time.
+**my2cents** is a platform that aims to make employee engagement a vital metric in business strategy by making feedback more accurate, precise, and real-time.

 The idea was born from the realization that corporations either don’t value employee engagement enough to measure it, or are using ineffective methods for today’s rapidly changing business climate